CITY OF CRANSTON

-A Public Hearing will be heard before the Safety Services & Licenses Committee on Monday, February 4, 2019 at 6:00 p.m.
-Cranston Council Chambers, City Hall, 869 Park Avenue, City Hall, Cranston, R.I. pursuant to Section 3.12 of the Charter on the following proposed Ordinance.
+A Public Hearing on the following proposed Ordinances will be held before the Ordinance Committee on Thursday, September 12, 2019 at 6:30 p.m.
+City Council Chambers, 869 Park Avenue, Cranston, R.I. pursuant to Section 3.12 of the Charter.

-Copies of all proposed Ordinances are available for public review at the City Clerk’s Office, Cranston Central Library and on the City website: cranstonri.com under calendar by clicking the Committee meeting date.
+Complete copies of proposed Ordinances are available for public review at the City Clerk’s Office, and the Cranston Central Library and the City’s website cranstonri.com under calendar by clicking on the meeting date.

-“Individuals requesting interpreter services for the deaf or hard of hearing must notify the City Clerk’s Office at 461-1000 ext.
+“Individuals requesting interpreter services for the dear or hard of hearing must notify the City Clerk’s Office at 461-1000 ext.
 3197 seventy-two (72) hours in advance of the hearing date.”

 Maria Medeiros Wall, JD

-PROPOSED ORDINANCE 1-19-01 IN AMENDMENT OF TITLE 5.44 , OF THE CODE OF THE CITY OF CRANSTON, 2005 , ENTITLED “PERMITTING AND REGULATIONS OF MOBILE FOOD TRUCKS’
+PROPOSED ORDINANCE NO. 7-19-03 IN AMENDMENT OF CHAPTER 15.12, OF THE CODE OF THE CITY OF CRANSTON, 2005, ENTITLED “HOUSING STANDARDS” (Creating the Cranston Nuisance Task Force)

 It is ordained by the City Council of the City of Cranston as follows:

-Section 2.
-This Ordinance shall take effective upon final adoption.
+SECTION 2.
+This Ordinance shall take effect upon its final adoption.